A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Related Topics

 {\bf IOC versus ICRL:} Although Constraint Inference IOC (CI-IOC) and ICRL address similar problems, their approaches to solving these problems are significantly different.
 The solution to IOC problems typically depends on the physical mechanism at play within a dynamical system, for example, the task of balancing a pendulum is commonly formulated as a linear quadratic problem.
 In this scenario, future states can be depicted as a linear mapping of prior states, with the primary objective being to develop a strategy that minimizes the quadratic cost.
-In this context, IOC aims to construct a closed-form solution by leveraging the known system dynamics or empirically estimating the model dynamics (i.e., model-based methods), whereas ICRL can incorporate recent advancements in RL to learn model-free controller without knowing or estimating the model dynamics (i.e., model-free methods).
-These distinctions underlie the fundamental differences between IOC and ICRL.
+In this context, IOC aims to construct a closed-form solution by leveraging the known system dynamics or empirically estimating the model dynamics (i.e., model-based methods). {In comparison, ICRL offers greater flexibility as it can not only incorporate model-based approaches to utilize system dynamics when available, but also leverage recent advancements in RL to learn a model-free controller without knowing or estimating the model dynamics (i.e., model-free methods).} These distinctions underlie the fundamental differences between IOC and ICRL.
 In this study, we primarily focus on the formulation of ICRL problems and their potential solutions.

+{In the following sections, as illustrated in Figure~\ref{fig:icrl-structure}, we introduce the main methodologies of ICRL in a structured manner.}